Installing Gentoo Into a LUKS-Encrypted ZFS Root

 Initializing ZFS

-livecd ~ # modprobe zfs livecd ~ # zpool create -m none -R /mnt/gentoo -o ashift=12 -O atime=off -O xattr=sa rpool raidz2 vault_JETMMKKJ vault_K82746KA vault_WHU2I04G vault_Y9KWTIL7
+livecd ~ # zpool create -m none -R /mnt/gentoo -o ashift=12 -o cachefile=none -o compatibility=openzfs-2.2-linux -O atime=on -O relatime=on -O compression=zstd -O xattr=sa rpool raidz2 rpool_JETMMKKJ rpool_K82746KA rpool_WHU2I04G rpool_Y9KWTIL7

 - -m none

-- Not mount this pool.
+- Do not mount this pool.

 - -R /mnt/gentoo